 Advertised: Eastern Standard Time

 The UMass Donahue Institute is seeking qualified applicants for the position of Student Research Assistant in the Institute’s Economic and Public Policy Research Unit (EPPR).
-EPPR conducts industry analyses, regional economic studies and public policy reports on topics of interest to policymakers in government, business, and academia.
-Student Research Assistants support the work of the unit through quantitative and qualitative economic and demographic data analysis, such as creating graphs, performing literature reviews, assisting with surveys and other research tasks as needed.
+EPPR produces industry analyses, regional economic studies and public policy reports on topics of interest to policymakers in government, business, and academia.
+Student Research Assistants support the work of the unit through quantitative and qualitative research, economic and demographic data analysis, creating data visualizations, performing literature reviews, assisting with surveys, and other research tasks as needed.
 Depending on the qualifications of the successful applicant, the position may entail writing duties and some independent project tasks.
 Typically, Student Research Assistants work under the direction of a project manager and/or Senior Research Managers or Research Analysts.
 Student Research Assistants may be able to receive academic credit through their academic departments for their work at the UMass Donahue Institute.

-- Assist with qualitative surveys, focus groups and literature reviews.
+- Assist with surveys, key informant interviews, focus groups, and literature reviews.

 - Other duties as assigned.

-- Students with majors in Geography, Regional Planning, Public Policy, Resource Economics, or related disciplines
+- Students with majors in Economics, Geography, Regional Planning, Resource Economics, Public Policy, or related disciplines;

-- Completion of statistics course and research methods course, with an introduction to database software such as ArcGIS, Stata, SPSS, SAS, or Access
+- Completion of statistics course and/or research methods course, with an introduction to statistical software such as Stata, SPSS, or SAS;

-- Familiarity with Access or other database software
+- Familiarity with Access, ArcGIS, or other database software.

 Back to search results Apply now Refer a friend